Distance line: Spools

-Finger spools are a simple, compact low tech alternative to reels best suited to relatively short lengths of line.
+Finger spools, dive spools, line spools, or cave spools, are a simple, compact low tech alternative to reels best suited to relatively short lengths of line.
 They are simply a pair of circular flanges with a hole in the middle, connected by a tubular hub, which is suitably sized to use a finger as an axle when unrolling the line.
 Line is secured by clipping a bolt snap through a hole on one of the flanges and over the line as it leaves the reel.
 Line is reeled in by holding the spool with one hand and simply winding the line onto the spool by hand.
 Spools are most suitable for reasonably short lines, up to about 50m, as it becomes tedious to roll up longer lengths.
 The small, compact size, and low cost make them useful for various purposes where long line is not required.

 Spools may be made from any material that is strong enough and suitable for underwater service, but engineering thermoplastics are most common.